OleksandrBuchek/ng-concepts/articles/zero-boilerplate-functional-side-effects/zero-boilerplate-functional-side-effects.md

 }
 ```

 However, we are still bound to the construction(class's fields initiation) injection context, meaning that we always need to invoke factory functions like `withConfirmationDialogFactory` ahead of time while initialize class fields or in a constructor of a class to take advantage of the `inject` function and project dependencies.
 While this approach allows us to encapsulate some reusable logic, this limitation leads to boilerplate code.
 Instead of directly using the injected dependencies, we must rely on invoking these factory functions first, which adds an extra layer of indirection.
 This additional step makes the code feel more cumbersome.

 ## `runInInjectionContext` - No more barriers

-The main barrier to adopting a fully composable approach for side effects has been the need to inject dependencies `statically`.
+The main barrier to adopting a fully composable approach for side effects has been the need to inject dependencies "statically".
 The `runInInjectionContext` function, initially introduced in Angular 14, changes that by allowing you to compose functions more naturally, using dependencies at runtime when they are required.
-This enables cleaner, more modular logic, where side effects can be composed together without tightly coupling them to specific classes or constructors:
+Let's see how it works:

 ```ts